johnschriner/epubstandard/README.md

     ```

 4.  **Review Results**:
+    * A final summary tally will be printed directly to your console (e.g., `✅ Succeeded: 16 ❌ Failed: 0`).
     * The processed, enhanced EPUBs will be in the `output/` directory.
     * A detailed `epubstandard_report.csv` file will be created in `output/`.
-    * Detailed logs are saved in the `logs/` directory.
+    * Detailed logs are saved in the `output/logs/` directory.

-5.  **View Summary**: For a quick summary, `cd` into the output directory and run the `csvtoconsole.py` script (you'll need to use the full path to the script).
+5.  **View CSV Summary**: For a more detailed console summary of the CSV report, you can run:
     ```bash
-    cd output/
-    python ../csvtoconsole.py
+    python csvtoconsole.py
     ```